nomad-software/nomad.uk.net/markdown/articles/templates-in-d-explained.md

 <script src="https://gist.github.com/nomad-software/f2a0a2033ae286cb12cbcf36bccee7b7.js"></script>

-Here i’ve created a mixin template called <code>property</code> to allow automatic creation of class member variables.
-When instantiated using the <code>mixin</code> keyword followed by its name and type parameters, this template will copy its contents to that position in the code.
-You can see this in action in the above class definition of <code>C</code>.
+Here i’ve created a mixin template called `property` to allow automatic creation of class member variables.
+When instantiated using the `mixin` keyword followed by its name and type parameters, this template will copy its contents to that position in the code.
+You can see this in action in the above class definition of `C`.
 There you can see the template instantiation and point of injection:

 <script src="https://gist.github.com/nomad-software/b49e25561a1a736d47e54e6cd2356b6c.js"></script>

-The above line means replace <code>T</code> with <code>int</code> in the mixin definition and then inject all of the mixin’s contents here.
+The above line means replace `T` with `int` in the mixin definition and then inject all of the mixin’s contents here.
 Once this class is then instantiated we have access to the injected property through the mutator and accessor methods as also defined by the mixin.

 ### Mixin scopes